-Background: Hepatitis B Virus (HBV) infection and diabetes mellitus are major health problems associated with significant morbidity and mortality.
-Published literature suggests an association of diabetes mellitus with liver diseases.
-However, the role of HBV infection in diabetes etiology is still controversial.
-The present study was performed to explore the veracity of this enigmatic association among Pakistani subjects.
+Background: Hepatitis B virus (HBV) infection and diabetes mellitus are major health problems associated with significant morbidity and mortality.
+The published literature suggests an association of diabetes mellitus with liver disease.
+However, the role of HBV infection in diabetes aetiology is still controversial.
+The present study was conducted to explore the veracity of this enigmatic association among Pakistani subjects.

-Methodology: The blood samples and clinical information were collected from chronic HBV positive patients (n = 120), and age and gender matched healthy control subjects (n = 120).
-HBV positive patients were also subdivided into two groups i.e. with and without liver cirrhosis for the prevalence of diabetes.
+Methodology: The blood samples and clinical information were collected from chronic HBV-positive patients Group 1 (n = 120), and their age and gender were matched with those of the healthy control subjects Group 2 (n = 120).
+Hepatitis B virus-positive patients were also subdivided into two groups; (Group 1a and Group 1b) with and without liver cirrhosis for evaluation of the prevalence of diabetes.

-Results: The study revealed that there were number of significant differences in these two groups in the biochemical parameters among HBV positive and control groups.
-The association study of diabetes in these two groups indicated no correlation between diabetes and HBV.
-Since there were a relatively large number of HBV positive patients with liver cirrhosis i.e. 32.5%, so a comparison of biochemical parameters was also carried out to understand the extent of liver damage and its association with diabetes.
-During comparison of HBV patients with and without cirrhosis for the prevalence of diabetes, no etiologic association was found.
+Results: The study revealed that there were statistically significant differences in the biochemical parameters in the HBV-positive and control groups.
+There was no correlation between diabetes and HBV with the prevalence of diabetes mellitus being similar in subjects with and without HBsAg (11.7% in the positive group and 10% in the controls).
+Since there were a relatively large number (32.5%) of HBV-positive patients with liver cirrhosis, a comparison of biochemical parameters was also carried out to evaluate the extent of the liver damage and its association with diabetes.
+During the comparison of HBV patients with and without cirrhosis for the prevalence of diabetes, no aetiologic association was found with diabetes.

-Conclusion: This study concludes that there was no correlation between HBV infection and diabetes despite significantly different biochemical parameters among HBV infected and control subjects.
+Conclusion: Study revealed that there was no correlation between HBV infection and diabetes despite the significantly different biochemical parameters in the HBV-infected group and control subjects.